-I am a SCAPA member and interested in volunteering.
+I am a APA South Carolina member and interested in volunteering.
 How can I apply?

 Complete a team member application (click the button).
-SCAPA maintains a database of applications and will notify applicants when projects are selected that require your expertis
+APA South Carolina maintains a database of applications and will notify applicants when projects are selected that require your expertise.

 How can my community apply?

 Click below to learn more about how to apply.
-The window for the 2020 application period will open in February.
+The window for the 2020 application period is closed

 How are CPAT projects selected?

 CPAT projects are selected through an application process.
 Submissions must be received by the final date of the application period (deadline noted above).
-A Review Team comprised of SCAPA members evaluates projects and applications using the following criteria:
+A Review Team comprised of APA South Carolina members evaluates projects and applications using the following criteria: